53 equal temperament: Chords of 53 equal temperament

-Since 53-TET is a Pythagorean system, with nearly pure fifths, major and minor triads cannot be spelled in the same manner as in a meantone tuning.
+Since 53-TET is a Pythagorean system, with nearly pure fifths, justly-intonated major and minor triads cannot be spelled in the same manner as in a meantone tuning.
 Instead, the major triads are chords like C-F♭-G (using the Pythagorean-based notation), where the major third is a diminished fourth; this is the defining characteristic of schismatic temperament.
 Likewise, the minor triads are chords like C-D♯-G. In 53-TET, the dominant seventh chord would be spelled C-F♭-G-B♭, but the otonal tetrad is C-F♭-G-C𝄫, and C-F♭-G-A♯ is still another seventh chord.
 The utonal tetrad, the inversion of the otonal tetrad, is spelled C-D♯-G-Gx.

 Further septimal chords are the diminished triad, having the two forms C-D♯-G♭ and C-F𝄫-G♭, the subminor triad, C-F𝄫-G, the supermajor triad C-Dx-G, and corresponding tetrads C-F𝄫-G-B𝄫 and C-Dx-G-A♯.
 Since 53-TET tempers out the septimal kleisma, the septimal kleisma augmented triad C-F♭-Bbbb in its various inversions is also a chord of the system.
 So is the Orwell tetrad, C-F♭-Dxx-Gx in its various inversions.

-Because 53-TET is compatible with both the schismatic temperament and the syntonic temperament, it can be used as a pivot tuning in a temperament modulation (a musical effect enabled by dynamic tonality).
+Ups and downs notation permits more conventional spellings.
+Since it also names the intervals of 53 TET, it provides precise chord names too.
+The pythagorean minor chord with a 32/27 third is still named Cm and still spelled C–E♭–G. But the 5-limit upminor chord uses the upminor 3rd 6/5 and is spelled C–^E♭–G. This chord is named C^m.
+Compare with ^Cm (^C–^E♭–^G).